Benefits

 Clinical trials

-Abidov M et al. 2010 (PMID 19840063, Diabetes Obes Metab 12(1):72-81).
+Abidov M et al. 2010 (Diabetes Obes Metab 12(1):72-81).
 16-week double-blind randomized placebo-controlled trial in 151 non-diabetic obese premenopausal women — 113 with NAFLD (liver fat >11%) plus 38 with normal liver fat (<6.5%).
 600 mg/day Xanthigen® on 1,800 kcal/day diet.
 Significant weight loss, body fat reductions, ~3 cm waist reduction; liver fat reduction in NAFLD subgroup; ALT/AST/GGT reductions; REE increased ~400 kcal/day; blood lipid, inflammatory marker, and blood pressure improvements.
 No adverse reactions.
 Foundational human trial supporting both weight management and NAFLD applications.

 Lee J et al. 2012 (J Agric Food Chem 60(4):1094-1101).
 Mechanism study — Xanthigen® suppresses preadipocyte differentiation and adipogenesis through down-regulation of PPARγ and C/EBP transcription factors, plus modulation of SIRT-1, AMPK, and FoxO pathways.
 Comprehensive molecular characterization supporting the body fat reduction observation.